How to Quantify Your Resume: What Recruiters Look For (50+ Examples)

 Easy ways to quantify your resume

-When writing your resume, you should always choose the numbers that are most appropriate and relevant to your industry, whether it’s the amount of revenue you generated, the costs you reduced, or the processes you streamlined for greater efficiency.
-Here are some of the best – and easiest – ways to quantify your resume:
+There are many ways to add quantifiable metrics to the work experience bullet points of your resume.
+You should always choose numbers that are most relevant to your industry, whether it’s the amount of revenue you generated, the costs you reduced, or the processes you streamlined for greater efficiency.
+Here are some of the best and easiest ways to quantify your resume:

 Revenue, profit, or sales generated

 Ultimately, any recruiter who is considering hiring you wants to know: can you add to their bottom line?
 Are you going to be a profitable addition to their company?
-Showing how you’ve generated revenue, boosted sales, cut costs, or increased profit for past employers can make you a very desirable candidate for a job.
+Showing how you’ve generated revenue, boosted sales, cut costs, or increased profit for past employers can make you a very desirable candidate.

 You should aim to quantify most of your bullet points with numbers, metrics and data.
 I’d recommend trying out the tool below to check if your resume has enough uses of numbers, data and quantifiable accomplishments.
 It's a good litmus test to figure out if you’ve checked all the boxes from a hiring manager’s perspective.